 The district court faithfully applied that pleading standard here.
-The court examined each of the factual allegations that Plaintiffs contend suggest an imprudent fiduciary process, and it concluded that Plaintiffs' hindsight-based allegations did not plausibly suggest imprudence by the plan's fiduciaries.
+The court examined each of the factual allegations that Plaintiffs contend suggest an imprudent or disloyal fiduciary process, and concluded that Plaintiffs' hindsight-based allegations did not plausibly suggest imprudence or disloyalty by the plan's fiduciaries.
 The court's methodical analysis was consistent both with this Court's recent ERISA decisions, and with this Court's post-Twombly decisions in other contexts that also involve inference-based claims, see infra pp. 15-18 (discussing antitrust, viewpoint-discrimination, RICO, and securities cases).

 Rather than adhere to this Court's caselaw, Plaintiffs lean heavily on out-ofcircuit decisions that are either inapposite or have expressly "decline[d] to extend" Twombly to ERISA claims, Sweda v.
 Univ. of Penn., 923 F.3d 320, 326 (3d Cir.
-2019)-an outlier position irreconcilable with post-Twombly decisions from the Supreme Court and this Court.
-At bottom, Plaintiffs suggest that they should be able to unlock the doors to discovery simply by proffering, with the benefit of 20/20 hindsight, an alternative investment option that could have earned higher returns.
-Plaintiffs' standard could be met in virtually every case, as a plan fiduciary always could have made some decision that might have proved more profitable in hindsight-it is not possible to beat the market every time, nor are fiduciaries required or expected to.
+2019)-an outlier position irreconcilable with post-Twombly precedent from the Supreme Court and this Court.
+At bottom, Plaintiffs suggest that they should be able to unlock the doors to discovery simply by proffering, with the benefit of 20/20 hindsight, alternative fiduciary decisions that could have earned higher returns.
+Plaintiffs' standard could be met in virtually every case, as a plan fiduciary always could have made some decision that could have proved more profitable in hindsight.
 Given the "ominous" prospect of discovery in ERISA actions and the "probing and costly inquiries" that discovery entails (including the need to retain expensive fiduciary and financial experts), PBGC ex rel.
 St. Vincent Catholic Med.
 Ctrs.
 Ret.
 Plan v.
 Morgan Stanley Inv.
 Mgmt.
 Inc., 712 F.3d 705, 719 (2d Cir.
-2013) ("PBGC"), the superficial approach Plaintiffs seek would "push costconscious defendants to settle even anemic cases," Twombly, 550 U.S. at 559, if not lead to outright "settlement extortion," PBGC, 712 F.3d at 719 (citation omitted).
-And ERISA plaintiffs and plaintiffs' lawyers could exploit that standard to target the largest and most generous plan sponsors, like Salesforce, in the hopes of pressuring the company into settling.
-These tactics, if successful, will simply inflate the costs of establishing and administering a plan-something that is entirely voluntary which is precisely what Congress sought to avoid in crafting ERISA.
+2013) ("PBGC"), the superficial approach Plaintiffs seek would "push cost-conscious defendants to settle even anemic cases," Twombly, 550 U.S. at 559, if not lead to outright "settlement extortion," PBGC, 712 F.3d at 719 (citation omitted).
+And ERISA plaintiffs and plaintiffs' lawyers could exploit that standard to target the largest and most generous plan sponsors, like Trader Joe's, in the hopes of pressuring the company into settling.
+These tactics, if successful, will simply inflate the costs of establishing and administering a plan-something that is entirely voluntary-which is precisely what Congress sought to avoid in crafting ERISA.